Talmadge Johnson

-W. Talmadge Johnson (born 1937) is a minister and emeritus general superintendent in the Church of the Nazarene.
+Walter Talmadge Johnson Jr. (1937 – December 6, 2023) was an American minister and emeritus general superintendent in the Church of the Nazarene.
+His grandson is Saturday Night Live (SNL) star James Austin Johnson.

 Biography

+Early years

+Walter Talmadge Johnson Jr. was born on February 26, 1937, to Helen (née Pound) Johnson and Walter Talmadge Johnson Sr., in Nampa, Idaho at the Samaritan Hospital on the Northwest Nazarene College campus.

 Education

 Johnson graduated from Bethany Nazarene College (now Southern Nazarene University) in 1958 with BA and MA degrees in religion.